 According to a handful of my favorite bloggers,* the USSC ruled that the health care mandate is constitutional because it’s a tax and congress is authorized to levy taxes.
 I would say that I’m surprised with the ruling, but that would mean I cared about the ruling before it was handed down.
-ObamaCare is obviously unconstitutional and, more importantly, antithetical to liberty, which makes it in noncompliance with the spirit of the law.
+ObamaCare is . . . → Read More: A Funny Thing Happened on the Way to the Supreme Court

 What should government do?